Draw Plants Together offers friendly, inclusive drawing workshops that focus on our relationships with plants

 Workshops fees are by sliding scale and seek to be equitable

-No fee for First Nations people and people from refugee backgrounds
+No fee for First Nations people

 “A very gentle, informative approach.
 I felt safe, supported and inspired to be creative and connect with plants.
 The best workshop I've taken”